Software Development Project Plan

 - High Level Requirements - Task to identify the business requirements and generally provided by the SME(Subject Matter Expert).
-Optionally, the architect and business analyst may be required.
+Optionally, the architect and business analyst may be required for software design.

-- Estimation - One of the most tricky and challenging tasks in any IT Project.
+- Estimation - One of the most tricky and challenging tasks in any IT Task.
 The estimation needs to be done for all the phases.
-It is tricky and challenging because the project team has to estimate without the requirements being fully defined.
+It is tricky and challenging because the team has to estimate without the requirements being fully defined.

 - Business Case - The business case generally contains the software development project details like scope, budget, risks, resourcing and other key details of the project.
-High level requirements and estimation feed into the business case as they will did dedicate the cost and schedule of the project.
+High level requirements and estimation feed into the business case as they will do dedicate the cost and schedule of the software project plan.

 The analysis phase is the phase where requirement analysis is done.
-In this phase the business requirements for the project are defined.
+In this phase, the business requirements are defined.
 Tasks within analysis phase -

 - Requirement Gathering - The task where the requirements are gathered.

 - Draft Requirements Document - Document the requirements in a Business Requirements Document.